MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/Remove-AzureRmTag.md

 PS C:\>Remove-AzureRmTag -Name "Department" -Value "HumanResources" -PassThru
 Name:   Department
 Count:  14
 Values:
         Name        Count
         =========   =====
         Finance        2
         IT            12
 ```

-This command deletes the HumanResources value from the predefined Department tag.
+This example deletes the "HumanResources" value from the predefined tag named "Department".
 It does not delete the tag.
 If the value has been applied to any resources or resource groups, the command fails.